Fort Johnson Medical Service Corps Officers celebrate 107 years

+Broussard said the SCS is an informal organization for MSC officers to conduct personal and professional development, as well as a forum to discuss advancements in technical, administrative, and scientific arenas.

+“Having a Silver Caduceus Society on Fort Johnson will generate a network for mentorship,” he said.
+“Young MSC officers are often the only MSC officers in their unit, devoting most of their time to their current job requirements.
+The SCS allows us to support one another, share experiences, and discuss different roles in the corps.
+This will help junior officers determine which future assignments to request and help shape their careers.”

-Pictured from left: 2nd Lt.
-Isella Wallace, chief of patient administration, Aaron Clark, Melynda Hill, and Alfred Coleman, security specialists for BJACH discuss answers during the trivia contest.
+2nd Lt.
+Isella Wallace, chief of patient administration at BJACH coordinated the celebration.

+“I thought pairing the MSC Anniversary with the introduction of the Fort Johnson Silver Caduceus Society would be a great way to bring us all together from our different units at a formal event,” she said.
+“I hope everyone enjoyed themselves, learned something they didn’t know before, made some new MSC connections, and is looking forward to more SCS social activities in the near future.”

 |Date Taken: